 Firehouse Brewing Co. – Yes, it’s a brewery, and yes, you can bring your kids.
 Go to the downtown location if you want a kid’s menu.
 This is pure pub food at its finest.

 We’ve been to the downtown Rapid City location of Firehouse Brewing Co. (which has an excellent outdoor seating area), as well as the Firehouse SmokeJumper Station in Hill City (which has an even better outdoor seating area).

 Armadillo’s Ice Cream Shop – You’ll likely find a line snaking around the block at this downtown Rapid City ice cream shop.
 Our waitress at Firehouse SmokeJumper recommended it to us, and it didn’t disappoint.

 When we went to Armadillo’s this summer, there was no indoor seating permitted.
 There were A LOT of people enjoying their ice cream in front of the restaurant.
-No masks, obviously, while they ate, and no masks while waiting in line, either.
-The restaurant did, at least, mark off social distancing spots for everyone in line.

 Things to do near Rapid City, South Dakota